bashirafarhin/Modiva/README.md

  1. HTML: For structuring the content.
  2. CSS: For styling and layout.
  3. React: For building interactive user interfaces.
- 4.

 ## Performance Note
 Please note that the website may appear slow, as it was developed before I learned about using Redux for state management.

 ## Demo
-Visit the project here (add your demo link).
+Visit the project here (https://modiva-web.netlify.app/).

 ## Installation
 To run this project locally, follow these steps: